nauzethc/ghost-material/README.md

 ### Features

 * Zero-dependency on CSS frameworks or Javascript libraries
-* Mobile-first
+* Mobile-first and adapted to all screens according to Material Design guidelines
-* CSS Flexbox for layout building
+* CSS Flexbox for layout structure
-* CSS animations (no jQuery or Javascript)
+* CSS Animations (no jQuery or Javascript)

 ### Installation